percona/pmm-doc/docs/setting-up/client/aws.md

 1. In the PMM web interface, go to <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *PMM Inventory* → {{icon.addinstance}} *Add Instance*..

-2. Select *AWS RDS MySQL or Aurora MySQL -- Add a remote instance*.
+2. Select *Amazon RDS -- Add a remote instance*.

     !!! note alert alert-primary ""
         At the moment of writing this guide, the Add button doesn't mention PostgreSQL but the discovery function already supports it.